Conveuropean logo

 Frankfurt Germany

-In December 08, I meet my aunt and his husband in Germany.
-I went to Frankfurt first and one night when I was crossing one of the bridges I took this picture of the lights of the "Wolkenkratzer" in Frankfurt am Main.
-This was my second visit to the city and I really enjoyed it :).
+In December 2008, I met my aunt and her husband in Germany.
+I went to Frankfurt first, and one night, when I was crossing one of the bridges, I took this picture of the lights of the "Wolkenkratzer" in Frankfurt am Main.
+This was my second visit to the city, and I really enjoyed it :).

 Sunset in Dijon